-- Quality and potential of partnership - applications showing the potential of the relationships and scoping work to lead onto future collaboration will be prioritised. - Contribution Contribution to knowledge for external partners beyond the academy and likely importance of the research expertise to those partners; - Design & methods Appropriateness and effectiveness of proposed partnership building activities - Usefulness Timeliness of the collaboration and benefits for external partners and the University - Value for money Value for money, including demonstrable investment (cash or in-kind) by external partners, if appropriate;
+- Quality and potential of partnership Applications showing the potential of the relationships and scoping work to lead onto future collaboration will be prioritised. - Contribution Contribution to knowledge for external partners beyond the academy and likely importance of the research expertise to those partners; - Design & methods Effectiveness of project/activity design and methods, particularly involvement of external partners at all stages of the project (co-design, co-delivery and policymaking involvement in dissemination are encouraged); - Usefulness Timeliness of the outcomes for external partners and the ability of the project/activities to meet external partners' needs; - Value for money Value for money, including demonstrable investment (cash or in-kind) by external partners, if appropriate;

-A.8 Sharing best practice
+A.8.
+Sharing best practice